sharmi-01/Account_Knocking/README.md

-# Saptanglabs Account Knocking Python Script
+# Account Knocking Python Script

 This Python script facilitates account knocking for the following websites: